HotPatcher: A open source UE resource hot patching tool

 • Fixed bugs in the Paklist analyzer.

-• Specify other utoc in the base package (GenerateDiffPatch/PatchSource) (optional).
+• Other utoc within the base package (like GenerateDiffPatch/PatchSource) can be specified (optional).

-• When a patch contains multiple chunks, multiple processes must be enabled to execute Io Store generation; generating multiple chunks in a single process will cause a crash (UE’s bug).
+• When a patch contains multiple chunks, multiple processes must be enabled to execute the Io Store generation, as generating multiple chunks in a single process will lead to crashes (a bug in UE).

 2021.05.27 Update

-• Fixed the missing BaseVersion/VersionId/Date information in the Release.json generated during the Patch.
+• Fixed the issue of missing BaseVersion/VersionId/Date information in Release.json generated during Patch.

-However, it should be noted that UE5 has enabled IO Store by default, currently, the plugin does not support IO Store packaging, so temporarily disable UE5’s IO Store; otherwise, pak cannot mount, and support will be added when there’s time.
-It appears that the pressure on resource IO for UE5 is indeed significant, and the introduction of Oodle to IO Store is likely paving the way for supporting the surge in UE5 resources.
+Note that UE5 has enabled IO Store by default at the moment, but the plugin does not support packaging with IO Store yet.
+It can temporarily disable UE5’s IO Store; otherwise, pak cannot be mounted, and we are preparing to add support for it when we find time.
+It seems that the resource IO pressure in UE5 is indeed significant, with the introduction of Oodle and IO Store being preparations for accommodating the surge of resources in UE5.

 2021.05.20 Update

-• Supported direct Cook and package of resources created in the current editor, no need to restart the editor for packaging new resources.
+• Supported directly cooking and packaging resources created in the current editor; no need to restart the editor for packaging new resources.

-• Streamlined Patch/Release, split process steps, with the next step implementing a multithreaded version.
+• Tidied up Patch/Release and split process steps; the next step is to implement a multithreaded version.

 2021.05.18 Update

-• Optimized configuration logic, ensuring that configuration flags such as [PROJECTDIR] remain unchanged during generation and are replaced during task execution.
+• Optimize configuration logic, ensuring that markers like [PROJECTDIR] in configurations do not change during generation but are replaced during task execution

 1